-Cherries are prehistoric fruits, originating in West and North Africa, Europe and parts of Turkey.
-Today, they’re cultivated all over the world: India is the 26th largest producer of cherries.
+Today, cherries are cultivated all over the world, with India ranking as the 26th in world production.
 Turkey, US, and Iran are the top 3 growers of the fruit, respectively.

 |Cherries of Kashmir|